Mayurnalgirkar18/Credit-Card-Fraud-Detection/README.md

 Visualization using PCA helps identify outliers.

 # Notes:
-To use the full dataset, replace card_transdata_sample.csv with your full CSV locally.
+To use the full dataset, replace card_transdata_sample.csv with full CSV locally.
 Outputs may vary slightly due to random sampling and model initialization.